pelodelfuego/bt-kde/README.md

 * *Blue:* approximated curve
 * *Red:* absolute error

-**Note:** Here is a 1D example, in N dimension, the closeness of points is evaluated by an ellipse equation.<br>
+**Note:** Here is a 1D example, in N dimensions, the closeness of points is evaluated by an ellipse equation.<br>
 It allows to use different bandwidth on each dimensions.